 On April 1, 2014, the Board of Directors approved grants of options to purchase 59 thousand shares of common stock and 30 thousand shares of restricted stock to our officers and options to purchase 16 thousand shares of common stock to non-employee directors.
-While the stock options were granted with no restrictions, the restricted stock was granted subject to shareholder approval of an increase in the total restricted stock available for grant under the 2008 Plan was approved by shareholders at the May 22, 2014 annual meeting and the restricted stock was granted as of May 22, 2014.
+While the stock options were granted with no restrictions, the restricted stock was granted subject to shareholder approval of an increase in the total restricted stock available for grant under the 2008 Plan.
+The increase in total restricted stock available for grant under the 2008 Plan was approved by shareholders at the May 22, 2014 annual meeting and the restricted stock was granted as of May 22, 2014.